 Fish sticks with steamed zucchinis

-ground beef made like a little patty; mix ground beef with egg yolk, nutritional yeast, drop of blackstrap molasses, cumin and tumeric.
+Ground beef made like a little patty; mix ground beef with egg yolk, nutritional yeast, drop of blackstrap molasses, cumin and turmeric.
 Cook with Ghee butter.

 Gerber baby white cheddar snack

-avocado toast on paleo bread with tumeric, hemp seeds, drops of lemon and nutritional yeast.
+Avocado toast on paleo bread with turmeric, hemp seeds, drops of lemon and nutritional yeast.

 Steamed sweet potato with cinnamon and olive oil and salmon with Italian seasoning.

-Sweet potato gnocchi with steamed yellow squash and sauteeds mushrooms in ghee butter with pinch of pink Himalayan salt.
+Sweet potato gnocchi with steamed yellow squash and sauteed mushrooms in ghee butter with a pinch of pink Himalayan salt.

-Quinoa with olive oil, nutritional yeast, Italian seasoning, ginger powder and steamed broccoli, peas, sweet potato sprinkled of goat cheese.
+Quinoa with olive oil, nutritional yeast, Italian seasoning, ginger powder and steamed broccoli, peas, sweet potato sprinkled with goat cheese.

-Here are some of my essentials that I truly use.
-The high chair is my all time favorite!!! my little sister has it and the other day a mom called me wondering why she hadn’t got it before! haha
+Here are some of the essentials that I truly use.
+The high chair is my all-time favourite!!!
+My little sister has it and the other day a mom called me wondering why she hadn’t got it before!

 Also, here’s a great recipe book!
 CLICK HERE

-and here’s what you’ll need for an amazing website!
-I’m not kidding, click here.
-This website in an absolute gem.
-My step mom referred it to me.
+Wholesome Baby Food Website: click here.
+This website is an absolute gem.
+My stepmom referred it to me.
 It’s so detailed and will teach you EVERYTHING you need to know!
-It has cheat sheets for what your baby can eat at what month, you can write down the date you started the vegetable, how your baby liked it and so on.
+It has cheat sheets for what your baby can eat at what month, and you can write down the date you started the vegetable, how your baby liked it and so on.

-I hope that all these tips & advice will help! if you enjoy this read please subscribe to my blog! thank you so much!
+I hope that all these tips will help you!
+If you enjoyed this read, please subscribe to my blog for more.